Healthy Homes Assessment Kilbirnie

 Home Assessments Kilbirnie for Rental Properties

-There are numerous things you should look for during an home inspection to determine whether your rental property meets the requirements of the Healthy Homes Standards.
+There are a myriad of concerns to look over in an house inspection to determine whether your rental property meets the minimal requirements of the Healthy Homes Standards.
 A few examples are:

 • Does the water flow properly and is there draught stopping?

-The repercussions of not having an Healthy Home in accordance with lawful Residential Tenancies Act and consequently being on the wrong side of an tenant services ruling can be significant for landlords and property managers.
-For specialist assistance, get in touch now and schedule your rental properties home assessment.
+The repercussions of not having a Healthy Home in accordance with the Residential Tenancies Act and consequently getting on the wrong side of a tenancy solutions ruling can be extremely costly for property managers and landlords.
+For specialist advice get in touch now and schedule your rental property house assessment.

 home assessments for rental properties